emina-mahmutbegovic/tic-tac-toe/README.md

 http://localhost:5000/graphql

 ### Note
-Application uses port 5000, so make sure it's free, or change the port number in config -> config.ts.
-Configure the port number in the URI above accordingly. :)
+Application uses port 5000, so make sure it iss free, or change the port number in config -> config.ts.
+Configure the port number in the URI above accordingly.

 ---